intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 ```

 ### Adding to EdgeX
+1. Download the latest EdgeX Edinburgh docker-compose file [here](https://raw.githubusercontent.com/edgexfoundry/developer-scripts/master/releases/edinburgh/compose-files/docker-compose-edinburgh-1.0.1.yml) and save this as docker-compose.yml in your local directory.
+This file contains everything you need to deploy EdgeX with docker.
+2. Use this command to download the EdgeX Foundry Docker images from Docker Hub:
-3. To use this service with Docker you *MUST* add it to the EdgeX `docker-compose.yml` that was saved in the [prerequisite section](#edgex-edinburgh-release) and giving it network access to the EdgeX services and the MQTT broker.
+3. To use this service with Docker you add it to the EdgeX `docker-compose.yml` and give it network access to the EdgeX services and the MQTT broker.
 If the
-EdgeX services are reachable on a network named `edgex-network` (this is the default name in the EdgeX Edginburgh docker-compose.yml) and the MQTT
+EdgeX services are reachable on a network named `edgex-network` (this is the default name in the EdgeX Edinburgh docker-compose.yml) and the MQTT
 broker is reachable via `172.17.0.1`, add this section to the `docker-compose.yml`:

 ```yaml